Department of Climate, Energy and the Environment

-The Department of Climate, Energy and the Environment (An Roinn Aeráide, Fuinnimh agus Comhshaoil) is a department of the Government of Ireland that is responsible for the telecommunications and broadcasting sectors and regulates, protects and develops the natural resources of Ireland.
-The head of the department is the Minister for Climate, Energy and the Environment.
+The Department of Climate, Energy and the Environment (An Roinn Aeráide, Fuinnimh agus Comhshaoil) is a department of the government of Ireland that is responsible for environmental policy, energy policy, and protects and develops the natural resources of Ireland.
+The department is led by the Minister for Climate, Energy and the Environment.

 Departmental team

-The official headquarters and ministerial offices are at Tom Johnson House, Beggar's Bush, Dublin.
+The headquarters and ministerial offices are at Tom Johnson House, Beggar's Bush, Dublin.
 The departmental team consists of the following: